tsimeonov/Computer-Science/Computer Science/CM1035 Algorithms 1/Week 1/Week 1.md

 - `Whole Numbers` (integers) and `Rational Numners` (fractions of integers) can be stored exactly because they can be represented using a finite amount of information.
 - `Irrational Numbers` (like π or) $\sqrt{2}$ cannot be represented exactly in any number ystem using finite memory.
 They don't have a finite decimal representation or a representation as a simnple fraction.

+`Approximation is Key`

+To handle irrationale numbers, computers must use `approximation`.
+An irrational number is represented by a nearby rational number, with the difference between the true value and the approximation defining the `precision` (or error) of the calculation.

 </details>